Community Paramedicine

 • Improve their health and well-being.

-• Reduce inappropriate 911 use, avoidable readmissions, and costs-of-care.
+• Reduce 911 use, avoidable readmissions, and costs-of-care.

-• Understand their plans of care and after-visit summary.
+• Understand their plans of care and post-discharge information.

-• Connect with primary care physicians, specialists, and other providers.
+• Connect with primary care physicians, physician specialists, and other providers.

 • Connect with health care resources.